-While it is helpful to understand the internal components of a computer such as the CPU, GPU, and motherboard, it is also helpful to understand the various types of form-factors used for modern computer systems.
-The form-factor describes the overall shape and size of a computer or server and generally relates to the overall function of the device.
-In this article we will explore various computer form-factors and discuss their uses.
+While it is helpful to understand the internal components of a computer such as the CPU, GPU, and motherboard, it is also helpful to understand the various types of form factors used for modern computer systems.
+The form factor describes the overall shape and size of a computer or server and generally relates to the overall function of the device.
+In this article we will explore various computer form factors and discuss their uses.

 Topics Include:

-What is a Form-Factor?
+What is a Computer Form Factor?

-A form-factor is a term used in computing to refer to the overall shape, size, and layout of a given computer system.
-Form-factors are important when deciding where a given computer will be used or how much physical space it will take up.
-Larger form-factor computers are great for business applications while smaller form-factor computers are better suited for home or personal use.
+A form factor is a term used in computing to refer to the overall shape, size, and layout of a given computer system.
+Form factors are important when deciding where a given computer will be used or how much physical space it will take up.
+Larger form factor computers are great for business applications while smaller form factor computers are better suited for home or personal use.

-PC Form Factors
+Types of PC Form Factors

-Computer form-factors are broadly divided into a few categories depending on their size and layout.
-Understanding the difference between these form-factors can make it easier to determine which layout is right for your particular needs.
+Computer form factors are broadly divided into a few categories depending on their size and layout.
+Understanding the difference between these form factors can make it easier to determine which layout is right for your particular needs.

 ATX

-ATX is the most common form-factor used in personal desktop computers.
+ATX is the most common form factor used in personal desktop computers.
 While ATX has many smaller variants, the default ATX layout is the one found in full-size desktop computers.
 These are usually used by computer enthusiasts or users looking for a full suite of slots and connectors for all of their devices.
 Typically provides a single CPU slot and multiple RAM and PCI slots for the installation of additional system resources and peripheral devices.
 In an ATX system, the motherboard rests vertically alongside the side of the computer case.
 This orientation is ideal for the installation of additional hardware components such as graphics cards and liquid-cooling solutions.

 Small Form Factor